Nice to meet you.

 Your remote coworkers could be experiencing those same feelings, but who said that video conferences have to be productive?
 Setting up a weekly morning coffee session with some of your favorite collaborators or a virtual happy hour are some ways for all of you to combat the same thing.

 Beyond the virtual world, don’t forget that there’s a real one out there.
-Taking the dog for a walk or going to the park can be a great way to ground yourself back in reality, and can even be an opportunity to strike up a conversation with a new friend.
+Taking the dog for a walk or going to the park can be a great way to ground yourself back in reality and can even be an opportunity to start a conversation with a new friend.

 Tired of only hearing your fingers against your keyboard?
 Try going to a bookstore, cafe, or even a co-working space to be surrounded by others as productive as you are.
 If you’re looking to learn something new and meet new people, try to find conferences or networking events that you can attend.